KhushiS6/KhushiS6/README.md

 ## 👋 Hi there!
 I'm Khushi,
 <img align="right" alt="coding" width="400" src="https://miro.medium.com/v2/resize:fit:1200/0*dI-o8H3i0w66SpK7.gif">

 I’m a data analyst with a passion for making sense of complex data.
 I use Python and SQL to turn raw information into clear, actionable insights that help drive smart decisions.
-Whether it’s creating detailed data visualizations, building predictive models, or writing scripts to clean and organize data, I’m always working on projects that bring data to life.
+Whether it’s creating detailed data visualizations, or writing scripts to clean and organize data, I’m always working on projects that bring data to life.

 On my GitHub, you can explore a variety of my projects, from interactive charts to analytical tools.
 Each project showcases different aspects of my work and my approach to solving data problems.